Orion98MC/FSM.swift/README.md

 # FSM.swift
-A very lightweight Finite State Machine in Swift
+A very lightweight and generic event driven Finite State Machine in Swift

 ## Usage